 Electrical cords Many pets, especially puppies and kittens, chew on wires which can cause burns in your pet’s mouth or may deliver a potentially lethal electrical shock.

 Ornaments Dangling ornaments may look like toys to your pet who may swat at them or chew them causing them to break.
 The shards can injure your pet’s mouth, digestive tract, and paws.

 Food Chocolate and the artificial sweetener, xylitol, can be toxic to pets.
 Fatty foods such as gravy can lead to pancreatitis.
-Eliminate or severely limit the feeding of table scraps to your pet and be sure to cover the garbage can.
-Bones should never be fed to your pet as they can easily become lodged in the mouth or digestive tract and may require surgical removal.
+Do not feed table scraps to your pet, and be sure to cover the garbage can.
+Bones should never be fed to your pet as they can splinter, or become lodged in the mouth or digestive tract and may require surgical removal.
 Alcohol can cause pets to become weak, ill, and can cause them to go into a coma, which can lead to death from respiratory failure.

 Noise Holidays are full of celebrations, which may include confetti and loud noises.
-Small objects like confetti can get lodged in your pet’s intestines.
+Small objects like confetti can cause a blockage in their digestive tract.
 Loud noises from poppers or even large groups of strangers can terrify pets.
 Pets afraid of loud noises should be secured in a safe, escape-proof area.
 Playing soft music may also help calm frightened pets.